Renas-dev/ProfielPlus/databasedump.md

 to make sure our website works as intended u have to follow these steps below.
 Write the following commands in the query console.

-First command we run is to assure other database from other projects groups are deleted.
+Step one, we drop the database assure other database from other projects groups are deleted.

 1. Drop DATABASE ProfielPlus;

-Second step will create the database for our application.
+Step two, we will create the database for our application.

 2. CREATE DATABASE ProfielPlus;

-Third we will use the created database.
+Step tree, we will use the created database.

-3. USE DATABASE ProfielPlus;
+3. USE ProfielPlus;

-Fourth we will create a table USERS this is needed to Login and for the admin to create users.
+Step four, we will create a table USERS this is needed to Login and for the admin to create users.

 4. CREATE TABLE users
    (